OminousArchitect/KamunagiRedux/README.md

 `1.1.1`

 General:
-- Reworked the behaviour for Proxy Apotheosis to trigger, making it the skill feel more consistent.
+- Reworked the behaviour for Proxy Apotheosis to trigger, making the skill feel more consistent.
 Made skill description more clear.
+  - You can now dash around corners now by enabling "Variable dash direction" in the config.
+It's disabled by default
 - Changed Atuykarounkami's Passage to an alternate passive.

 Balance: